Richard P. Rubinstein

 Richard P. Rubinstein is an American film and television producer, who has worked mainly in the science fiction and horror genres.

 In the 1970s and 1980s he collaborated frequently with horror director George A. Romero, including on the seminal zombie films Dawn of the Dead (1978) and Day of the Dead (1985).
-He also produced 1984–1988 anthology horror television series Tales from the Darkside.
-In the 1980s and 1990s Rubinstein produced a substantial number of projects based on the writings of horror novelist Stephen King.
+He also produced Romero's anthology horror television series Tales from the Darkside (1984–88).

+In the 1980s and 1990s, Rubinstein produced a substantial number of projects based on the writings of horror novelist Stephen King.
+He has also produced film and television adaptations of Frank Herbert's Dune novels.

 Early life

 Rubinstein was born in Brooklyn, New York.
 His younger brother, born in 1952, is Donald Rubinstein, a composer who wrote the music for some of the films and series Rubinstein produced.

 Rubinstein received an undergraduate degree from American University, and an MBA from Columbia University.

 Career

 Rubinstein began his production career as a production assistant for television commercials.
 He got his first associate producer credit in the early 1970s for the one-hour TV special A Night with Nicol Williamson, produced by Dore Schary.
 In 1973 Rubinstein produced The Winners, a series of one-hour profiles about various American sports heroes, and in 1974 he independently produced a similar one-hour television special profiling O. J. Simpson.